greltel/ABAP-PROJECTS/README.md

 # ABAP_PROJECTS

-*Repository for Projects based on ABAP Programming language.*
+*Repository for Projects based on ABAP.*

 ## License
 This project is licensed under the [MIT License](https://github.com/greltel/ABAP-PROJECTS/blob/Main/LICENSE).
 See the LICENSE file for details.